SzNistor/UNetFluidSimulations/README.md

-# Approximate Fluid Simulations with UNets
+# Approximating Fluid Simulations with UNets